Kaley Cuoco Bundles Up In Puffy Jacket & Uggs In New York City While Having The ‘Most Fun Ever’

-Kaley Cuoco took to social media once again to promote her upcoming new series, The Flight Attendant, in a cozied-up look.
-Over the past few weeks, the actress has been sharing a number of photos and videos from her upcoming projects with fans and that is exactly what she did earlier today.
-In a behind-the-scenes look, Kaley braved the cold in a chic but cozy outfit.
+Kaley Cuoco took to social media once again to promote her upcoming new series, The Flight Attendant, in a cozy look.
+Over the past few weeks, the actress has been sharing a number of photos and videos from her upcoming projects with fans, and that is exactly what she did earlier today.
+In a behind-the-scenes look, Kaley braved the cold in a chic but comfortable outfit.

 In the caption of the post, the blond beauty referenced a line from The Wizard of Oz, joking that she’s not on a soundstage anymore but rather outside in the cold.
 The actress told fans that she was having the “most fun ever” in New York City, where she can be seen posing for a shot outside.
 Just behind the dog lover was a camera and a number of crew members as well as a large black screen.
 Kaley stood just in back of some red tape that marked a spot for filming.